 Pressure.
 Tension.
 Strain.
 We’ve all been there… when either the demands of others or the demands we place on ourselves cause stress in our lives.
-In previous posts from this series, we’ve dealt with finding God’s peace in the chaos of life and when you’re emotionally exhausted.
+In previous posts from this series, we’ve dealt with finding God’s peace in the chaos of life or when you’re emotionally exhausted.
 But stress… stress is different.
 When I was in college, we were required to take a course on stress management.
 My main takeaway was that stress is inevitable.
 It’s a part of life.
 And in the end, it’s what we do with stress that matters most.

 *This post contains affiliate links.
 Click here to read my full disclosure policy.

 What if I told you that stress isn’t necessarily a bad thing?
 When we think of stress, our minds often equate it with anxiety or worry.
 And while it’s true that difficult circumstances can cause anxiety, stress is different.
 It’s what we feel when we are under pressure… when life is pushing or pulling us in many different directions… or when our circumstances are too much to carry on our own.

 Stress can either damage you or strengthen you…. it all depends on your response.

 Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing. – James 1:2-4

 You see, God uses the trials of life to refine us.
 They give us opportunities to trust Him and to learn how to rely on His strength rather than our own.
 When a trial comes our way, we have two choices.
 We can allow them to build us up or to break us down.

 So how do you respond when pressure comes your way?
 How can you trade your stress for God’s peace?